Actor and producer Sanjay Dutt diagnosed with Lung Cancer stage 3. The Bollywood superstar informed on his Twitter handle.

 Facts on pack-years:

-- Increase in the number of pack years decrease median overall survival.
+• An increase in the number of pack years decreases median overall survival.

-Passive smoking is one of the biggest cause of Lung Cancer.
+Passive smoking is one of the biggest causes of Lung Cancer.
 Smoking in the passive form increases Lung Cancer risk by 20-30%.

 Exposure to certain hazardous substances is a potential Lung Cancer risk.
 Inhaling chemical toxic gases like radon, arsenic, cadmium, chromium, nickel, uranium, and some petroleum products can cause Lung Cancer.

 Having a first-degree relative with Lung Cancer increases the chance of contracting the same by double5.
-There are several other studies that suggest that genetic history plays an influential role in Lung Cancer.
+Several other studies suggest that genetic history plays an influential role in Lung Cancer.

 Any genetic mutation can also cause Lung Cancer.
 The risk increases if the person is already a smoker or exposed to smoking.
-Further, exposure to other carcinogens trigger Lung Cancer.
+Further, exposure to other carcinogens triggers Lung Cancer.

 Lung Cancer Treatment in India

-Lung Cancer are of two types Small-Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC).
-Below, we have explored the stage wise Small-Cell Lung Cancer treatment options in India
+Lung Cancer is of two types Small-Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC).
+Below, we have explored the stage-wise Small-Cell Lung Cancer treatment options in India

 Stage 1 Lung Cancer

 If you have Stage 1 Small-Cell Lung Cancer, surgery may be the only treatment required.
-This can be done by removing the lung lobe containing tumor, or a smaller portion of the lung.
+This can be done by removing the lung lobe containing tumour, or a smaller portion of the lung.
 This could include some lymph nodes as well.
-This might be followed by radio or chemo therapy.
+This might be followed by radio or chemotherapy.

 Stage 2 Lung Cancer